cyberark/conjur/docs/tutorials/integrations/nginx.md

 These files show how the proxy setup works:

 * `docker-compose.yml` declares services and the connections between them
-* `default.conf` configures nginx to use a self-signed certificate for TLS and sets up a proxy to Conjur
+* `default.conf` configures NGINX to use a self-signed certificate for TLS and sets up a proxy to Conjur
 * `tls/tls.conf` sets the parameters of the self-signed certificate
 * `start.sh` shows the installation flow